China–United States relations: Freezing of relations (1949–1971)

-Rapprochement
+Rapprochement (1968–1972)

 The end of the 1960s brought a period of transformation.
-For China, when American president Johnson decided to wind down the Vietnam War in 1968, it gave China an impression that the US had no interest of expanding in Asia anymore.
+For China, when American President Johnson decided to wind down the Vietnam War in 1968, it gave China the impression that the U.S. had no interest in expanding throughout the Asia-Pacific anymore.
 Meanwhile, relations with the USSR rapidly worsened.
 This gave Richard Nixon—running for president in 1968—the idea of using that rivalry to improve Washington's relations with Moscow and Beijing, while each rival would cut back support for Hanoi.

 This became an especially important concern for the People's Republic of China after the Sino-Soviet border conflict of 1969.
-The PRC was diplomatically isolated and the leadership came to believe that improved relations with the United States would be a useful counterbalance to the Soviet threat.
-Zhou Enlai, the Premier of China, was at the forefront of this effort with the committed backing of Mao Zedong, Chairman of the Chinese Communist Party.
-In 1969, the United States initiated measures to relax trade restrictions and other impediments to bilateral contact, to which China responded.
-However, this rapprochement process was stalled by the Vietnam War where China was supporting the enemies of the United States.
+The PRC was diplomatically isolated and the leadership came to believe that improved relations with the US would be a useful counterbalance to the Soviet threat.
+Zhou Enlai, the Premier of China, was at the forefront of this effort with the committed backing of Mao Zedong, Chairman of the Chinese Communist Party (CCP).
+In 1969, the US initiated measures to relax trade restrictions and other impediments to bilateral contact, to which China responded.
+However, this rapprochement process was stalled by the Vietnam War, where China was supporting the enemies of the US.
 Communication between Chinese and American leaders, however, was conducted through Romania, Pakistan and Poland as intermediaries.
+The warming U.S.-Soviet and U.S.-China relationships in 1972 due to the triangular diplomacy coincided with crucial periods in the Paris Peace Talks.
+Many historians argue that the shifting dynamics of the strategic triangle played a critical role in changing the North Vietnamese's negotiating strategy and ultimately led to the signing of the Paris Peace Accords in January 1973.

-In the United States, academics such as John K. Fairbank and A. Doak Barnett pointed to the need to deal realistically with the Beijing government, while organizations such as the National Committee on United States–China Relations sponsored debates to promote public awareness.
-Many saw the specter of Communist China behind communist movements in Vietnam, Cambodia, and Laos, but a growing number concluded that if the PRC would align with the US it would mean a major redistribution of global power against the Soviets.
-Mainland China's market of nearly one billion consumers appealed to American business.
+In the US, academics such as John K. Fairbank and A. Doak Barnett pointed to the need to deal realistically with the Beijing government, while organizations such as the National Committee on United States–China Relations sponsored debates to promote public awareness.
+Many saw the specter of Communist China behind communist movements in Vietnam, Cambodia, and Laos, but a growing number concluded that if the PRC would align with the U.S. it would mean a major redistribution of global power against the Soviets.
+Mainland China's market of nearly one billion consumers appealed to American businesses.
 Senator J. William Fulbright, Chair of the Senate Foreign Relations Committee, held a series of hearings on the matter.